This study grades all existing school choice programs against the gold standard of full educational freedom for every student.

 Enacted 1995 • Launched 1996

-children to private school or public schools bordering the school district.
-No more than half of
+private school or public schools bordering the school district.
+No more than half of new recipients may

 Enacted 2001 • Launched 2001

-Pennsylvania provides tax credits for corporate contributions to Scholarship Organizations,
+Pennsylvania provides tax credits for corporate contributions to Scholarship Organizations (SOs),

 Enacted 2001 • Launched 2001

-donations to Scholarship Funding Organizations (SFOs), nonprofits that provide private
+to Scholarship Funding Organizations (SFOs), nonprofits that provide scholarships for low-income

 Enacted as a Pilot Program 1999 • Expanded 2000

-school students with disabilities or 504 plans to receive vouchers to attend private schools or
+students with disabilities or 504 plans to receive vouchers to attend private schools or other public

 Enacted 2004 • Launched 2004

-separately from D.C. public schools.
-It is authorized through 2016, with $20 million in total
+public and charter schools.
+It is authorized through 2016, with $20 million in total available funding.

 Enacted 1997 • Launched 1997

-Organizations (STOs), nonprofits that provide private school scholarships.
-Individual
+(STOs), nonprofits that provide private school scholarships.
+In the 2014 tax year, individual taxpayers

-taxpayers contributing to STOs may claim a dollar-for-dollar credit of up to $1,000, and married
+contributing to STOs may claim a dollar-for-dollar credit of up to $528, and married couples filing

 Enacted 1999 • Launched 2000